 \section{The Sandbox Environment for Generalizable Agent Research}

 This section provides an overview on how \segar{} is structured as a programming interface for the goal of designing generalization objectives for \lint{} generalization research. \segar{} is functionally split two parts: an environment and a set of experimentation and representation \emph{metrics}.
-The environment is composed of: \begin{itemize} \item A \emph{state space}, $\mathcal{X}$, which is composed of all factor type vectors of the entities in the task.
-The state space is only determined after the numbers and types of entities have been sampled by the environment for the task. \item A \textsc{Simulator}, which organizes the entities, factors, and rules, and ultimate implements the \emph{transition function}, $P$. \end{itemize} The environment generates tasks, $T$, which in turn compiles into a \textsc{MDP} object.
-The \textsc{MDP} class has the following class members: \begin{itemize} \item An \textsc{Observation} object, which defines the function, $z$, between states and observations, as well as which factors are observable.
-This could also include a renderer for pixel-based observations, which operates as a function between states and visual features. \item A \textsc{Task} object, which is composed of: \begin{itemize} \item An \textsc{Initialization} object, which determines the initial state, $s_0$, by sampling the number of and type of entities, $\mathcal{E}$, as well as their initial configurations, $c_0$. \item An \emph{action space}, $\mathcal{A}$, which determines how the agent can directly change the underlying states. \item A \emph{reward function}, $r$, which defines the returns. \end{itemize} \end{itemize}
+The environment is composed of: \begin{itemize} \item A \emph{state space}, $\mathcal{X}$ is composed of all factor type vectors of the entities in the task, and which is determined after the numbers and types of entities have been sampled by the environment. \item A \textsc{Simulator} organizes the entities, factors, and rules, executing a \emph{transition function}, $P$. \end{itemize} The environment generates tasks, $T$, which compiles into a \textsc{MDP} with the following components: \begin{itemize} \item An \textsc{Observation} object defines the function, $z$, between states and observations, as well as which factors are observable.
+This could also include a renderer for pixel-based observations, which operates as a function between states and visual features. \item A \textsc{Task} object, which is composed of: \begin{itemize} \item An \textsc{Initialization} object determines the initial state, $s_0$, by sampling the number of and type of entities as well as their initial configurations, $c_0$. \item An \emph{action space}, $\mathcal{A}$, determines how the agent can change the underlying states. \item A \emph{reward function}, $r$, defines the returns. \end{itemize} \end{itemize}

-All of these components are encapsulated in an \textsc{MDP} object, as illustrated in Figure~\ref{fig:mdp}, which is implemented as a OpenAI Gym environment~\citep{brockman2016openai}.
-This makes \segar{} easily usable with existing \lint{} algorithms that already build off of Gym.
-In the next sections, we will present the above components of the environment and describe how each can be used to aid in generalization experiments.
+All of these components are encapsulated in an \textsc{MDP} object, which is implemented as a OpenAI Gym environment~\citep{brockman2016openai}.
+In the next sections, we will present the above components of the environment and describe how each can be used for generalization experiments.